ciaran-finnegan/cloudquery-nullify.ai/README.md

 ## Status
 Incomplete prototype.

-Only the Nullify Software Composition Analysis findings are implemented.
+Only the Nullify Software Composition Analysis summay findings are implemented at this time.

 These are returned in the following table